 Williams: Dispute with Redskins is over skin cancer

-Washington Redskins left tackle Trent Williams ended his silence on Thursday and said he had a soft-tissue cancer attached to his skull that went misdiagnosed for close to six years, leading to his dispute with the team.
+Washington Redskins left tackle Trent Williams ended his silence on Thursday and said he had a soft-tissue cancer attached to his skull that went misdiagnosed for close to six years.
 Williams said he thought he was getting a cyst cut out during the offseason appointment only to learn he had dermatofibrosarcoma protuberans, a skin cancer that develops inside connective tissue cells.

 "When they did (remove it), I found out it wasn't a cyst.
 It was a piece of a tumor," Williams told reporters.
 Williams said he later had multiple surgeries to remove the tumor.
 His unhappiness over how the Redskins diagnosed the growth was a major factor in his eight-game holdout that ended Tuesday.